brandenoz/configure-ad/README.md

 ![14](https://github.com/user-attachments/assets/c2412b96-2e28-4f7c-a169-d386298102ba)

--Log into Client-1 as Jane Admin and pull up Command Prompt, type in gpupdate /force, and press enter.
+- Log into Client-1 as Jane Admin and pull up Command Prompt, type in gpupdate /force, and press enter.
 You will get a successful message letting you know that the group policy has been updated. <br>

 ![15](https://github.com/user-attachments/assets/affcff2b-ee3c-436a-a2d8-ccdcb9456ba2)